noglitchyo/middleware-collection-request-handler/README.md

 ##### Example

-Below, this is how simple it is to get your middleware stack running:
+Below, this is how simple it is to get the middleware handler running:

 ```php
 <?php
 use NoGlitchYo\MiddlewareCollectionRequestHandler\RequestHandler;
 use NoGlitchYo\MiddlewareCollectionRequestHandler\Collection\SplStackMiddlewareCollection;
 use Psr\Http\Server\MiddlewareInterface;